Skip to navigation Skip to content

 • entitlement to the LIC is cancelled

-The Resources page has links to relevant forms and publications, LIC income test details, and examples of assessing and coding various types of income for LIC claims.
-It also has links to relevant intranet pages, including current equity and merit-based scholarship details.
+The Resources page has links to relevant forms, intranet pages, publications, LIC income test details, and examples of assessing and coding various types of income for LIC claims.

 Low Income Health Care Card (LIC)